Achilles Tendonitis Pain Treatment Birmingham

 What can we do for your pain?

+A sports podiatrist can help to assess your achilles pain and put a comprehensive treatment plan together.
 If I may repeat the statement above, diagnosis is key!
 We will diagnose the type of Achilles tendinopathy or associated condition using ultrasound and clinical tests.
 We will also examine associated structures in the kinetic chain that may be the underlying cause of the Achilles tendon pain.
 We wish to address the Achilles tendinopathy but we also want to make sure that you don't get this condition again.
 If you are a runner then we will assess your running shoes and training regime so that you can work within "your zone of optimal stress".
 We will then provide a rehabilitation programme which is suitable for your particular Achilles tendinopathy, provide orthotics based on your biomechanical needs and may provide other treatments such as K-Tape, shock wave, laser, acupuncture and prolotherapy injections (not steroid injection as this could rupture the Achilles tendon).

 We offer a variety of treatments to treat achilles pain such as Extracorporeal shockwave therapy for Achilles Pain, Low Level Laser Therapy, Custom Orthotics for Achilles Tendinopathy and Injection Therapy.